Jcait/Project-knight-travails/README.md

 };
 ```

-With the Target found the easiest way to find the path to it was to work backwards.
-Ammending the Map key to also inlude the the value that generated the key. with this value we can use recursion to work backwards and form a path.
+With the Target found, the easiest way to find the path to it was to work backwards.
+Amending the Map key to also inlude the value that generated the key.
+With this value, we can use recursion to work backwards and form a path.

 ```js
 const addNode = (value, start) => {